Pages

 Lay me down on a bed of roses”

 The ancient Romans held the rose to be a symbol of Venus; its petals reminded them of a woman’s genitals.
-Venus the Rose-Goddess was Christianized as Saint Rosalia, the patron saint of Palermo.
+Venus the Rose-Goddess was Christianized as Saint Rosalia (pictured below), the patron saint of Palermo.
 Like many European Pagans who associated the goddess of love with death, the Romans also considered roses a symbol of death.
 This association was not considered negative; rather, death was seen as a return to the goddess, the source of life.
 Being taken back by the goddess could lead to rebirth.

 In North Africa, rosewater was used for purification.
 Roses could protect against evil and because of this were commonly placed in the graves of women.
 When Christianity arose in the Roman Empire, roses and their thorns became symbols of the blood and suffering of Jesus.